Anaximperator blog

 Who are we?

 • Anaximperator.
-Also Dutch and a close friend who helps out by collecting information, writing posts from time to time and moderating this blog.
-He liked the blog name so much (it also means EmperorEmperor :lol: ) that he wanted to use it as an alias.
+A close friend who helps out by collecting information, writing posts from time to time and moderating this blog.
+He liked the blog name so much (it also means EmperorEmperor :lol:) that he wanted to use it as an alias.

 • WeWee.
-An Italian gynaecologist who knows everything about Tullio Simoncini there is to know.
-WeWee’s blog is here
+A gynaecologist who knows everything about Tullio Simoncini there is to know.
+WeWee’s blog is here.

 Unfotunately the link doesn´t seem to work.
 Perhaps it is http://www.users.on.net/~pmoran/cancer/cancercure.htm you want to link to?